 • Monthly student loan payments that are 20% or more of your gross income

-Similar to general forbearance, mandatory forbearance is granted for up to 12-month periods, and you can reapply after that time.
+Similar to general forbearance, mandatory forbearance is granted for up to 12 months at a time, and you can reapply after each 12-month period.
 You still have to pay interest on all types of federal loans while they’re in forbearance.

 If you’re pursuing federal student loan forgiveness, any period of forbearance probably will not count toward your forgiveness requirements.